 Technology is a wonderful thing but it has changed the landscape for students who want to cheat.
 While cheating will always be a part of the academic world, the old school and riskier ways of doing so are long gone.
-Straining your eyes to look at a friends test, writing exam answers on your hand, and typing correct responses in tiny font and pasting them to the inside of the Poland Spring water bottle are no longer the choices for today’s students.
+Remember straining your eyes to look at a friends test, writing exam answers on your hand, or typing correct responses in tiny font and pasting them to the inside of a Poland Spring water bottle?
+Not tactics used anymore.

 With Smartwatches, homework and translator apps, group chats and the ease of copy, paste and send, technology is making it a lot easier for students to cheat.

 According to a survey conducted at Rutgers University, 64% of high school students reported cheating on a test and 95% said they had copied a peer’s homework.
 Why do kid’s cheat?
 The two most common responses; pressure, and “everybody else is.”

 So parents, here are a few examples of the technology that is making cheating a cinch.

 A handy app indeed, it allows the user to either type in a math problem or to scan over one using the phone’s camera and the correct response comes up immediately.
 It will also teach a student the steps taken to get the correct answer, if they so desire.

 This free app first asks the user what grade they are in: